How to Spend a Day in Düsseldorf

 The city is not only known as the art capital but also the shopping capital of Germany.
 If you want the true luxury shopping experience in Düsseldorf, Königsallee with its upscale brands and surrounding department stores would be the place to start.
 However, if you’re after a more affordable shopping experience, Lorettostraße’s tiny boutiques and second-hand shops, Carlsplatz’s homeware and gourmet shops, and the Altstadt’s Flingerstraße offer more than enough variety.
 Granted, these areas require you to brave the weather as you’re moving from store to store, but luckily there malls like Düsseldorf Arcaden, Schadow Arcaden and the Kö Galerie for you to shop at too.

-During Christmas market season (late November to January) the Altstadt and Königsallee are transformed into a magical winter wonderland where you can indulge in all kinds of warm snacks, glühwein from local wineries, hot cocoa, and more local produce and crafts.
+During Christmas market season (late November to January) the Altstadt, Königsallee, Schadowstraße and even Schloss Benrath are transformed into a magical winter wonderland where you can indulge in all kinds of warm snacks, glühwein from local wineries, hot cocoa, and more local produce and crafts.
 It’s definitely worth it to brave the cold and go experience it for yourself!
-Of course it still remains to be seen if Christmas markets will return to their usual glory, but we’ll have to see…
+With 2G rules in place for all Christmas markets this year, you can feel a little bit safer to venture out and enjoy the festive spirit in true German fashion.

 All we’ll say is…